KatherineMichel/the-list/README.md

 -->

 <!--
+https://twitter.com/pstreetjack/status/1057310563456307200 | paperstreetjack on Twitter: "@djangocon Can you recommend a good video tutorial series for testing Django apps.
+Can be paid or free.
+I'm having trouble finding good materials."

 Kenneth Love
 "This is one of those places, Python 2 users, that you'll need to do something extra.
 You'll need to add (object) after your class name and before the colon."